Do you have family members with eye-related conditions?

 The two main eye diseases in adults that have a genetic link are glaucoma and age-related macular degeneration (AMD).

 Glaucoma is a deterioration of the optic nerve caused by pressure in the eye or poor blood flow to the optic nerve.
 It has no symptoms at its onset.
-In most cases if you wait until you begin to realize there is something wrong with your vision to get glaucoma diagnosed, upwards of 70% of your optic nerve will have already been destroyed.
+In most cases if you wait to get glaucoma diagnosed until you begin to realize there is something wrong with your vision, upwards of 70% of your optic nerve will have already been destroyed.
 Once the nerve is destroyed there is no way of reversing that today and treatment is focused on trying to preserve whatever nerve tissue is left.

 Your chances of getting glaucoma are four to 10 times higher if you have a close relative with glaucoma.
 Getting your eyes examined regularly is always important but even more so if there is a family history of glaucoma.